lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

   >[!NOTE]
    >
    >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is changed to configuring via Adobe I/O.
+   >

+  >[!TIP]
+   >
+   >***For existing customers only***
+   >
+   >It is recommended to continue using existing legacy OAuth Gateway configuration.
+In case, you encounter problems with legacy OAuth Gateway configuration,  delete the existing configuration and create new configuration via Adobe I/O.
+   >

 For more information, see [Configure AEM Assets with Brand Portal](configure-aem-assets-with-brand-portal.md)